DavidAspinall/HipCam/README.md

 If you are eager to use it NOW, do the following:

+* Make sure you have OCaml 4.00 or better (we've used GADTs)
-* Install HOL Light (see hol.ml to see if the versions match).
+* Install HOL Light (see hol.ml to see if the versions match)
 * Copy the hiproofs directory and fusion.ml and hol.ml into the HOL Light directory

 Make sure that the variable JGRAPH_BROWSER_COMMAND in hiproofs/main.ml is set properly for your environment.
 The default value is

-    open "/Applications/Google Chrome.app" $
+    open $

-which uses Chrome on Mac OS X as a browser.
+which uses the Mac OS X's `open` command to show the generated HTML in the default web browser.
 The dollar sign $ is where the location of the HTML file to display will be inserted.

-You can now export a theorem T via
+You can now export a theorem *T* via

-    Hitools.export size T name
+    Hitools.export *size* *T* *name*

 For adding your own hierarchical boxes to proofs, you can use the **hilabel** function or any of its derivatives:

     hilabel : Hiproofs.label -> (thm list -> thm) -> thm list -> thm
     hilabel_thm : Hiproofs.label -> thm -> thm